tale-toul/OCP4AzureIPI/README.md

 For more details visit the [official Openshift documentation](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-service-principal_installing-azure-account)

 These instructions use the _az_ command line tool:
-* Create the service principal and assign it the _Contributor_ role, in the following example command it gets the name *ocp_install_sp*.
+* Create the service principal and assign it the _Contributor_ role.
+The expiration date for the secret associated with the SP is set to 20 years to avoid problems with expired credentials after one year.
+In this example the service principal is named *ocp_install_sp*.

-    The creation of the service principal will generate a secret to auhenticate it with Azure Actuve Directory, by default this secret is valid for one year.
+    The creation of the service principal will generate a secret to authenticate it with Azure Active Directory, by default this secret is valid for one year which is a short time for most clusters, to avoid this limitation a expiry date of 20 years is used here.

     Save the _appId_ and password values, they are needed in following steps:

-        $ az ad sp create-for-rbac --role Contributor --name ocp_install_sp {
+        $ az ad sp create-for-rbac --role Contributor --name ocp_install_sp --years 20 {
           "appId": "2bbe757d-a3f4-45eb-8a83-52e3c67e6ac7",
           "displayName": "ocp49-installer",